refractionPOINT/lce_doc/dr.md

 And a `page( to = "some@gmail.com", subject = "email subject", data = event )` to send an email page somewhere.

 ## Details
-To see details on various functions available, see [code](https://github.com/refractionPOINT/lc_cloud/blob/develop/beach/hcp/utils/EventInterpreter.py#L163).

 Additionally, complete event data is available through the `event.data` and metadata through `event.mtd`.

-More complex stateless detections, loaded by URL (like the old Capabilities system) are available, examples to follow.
-To load one, simple put the file URL in the `Matching` section instead of a lambda.
+More complex stateless detections, loaded by URL (like `https://...` or `file://...`) are available.
+To load one, simple put the file URL in the `rule` section instead of a lambda.
 The file must contain a class named the same name as the file.
 This class must have a prototype like this:

 ```python
 class SomeStatelessDetection( object ):